 Perhaps.
 Consider that single women without young children are roughly as successful as married men with children in attaining a tenure-track job, and a little more successful than married women with children in achieving tenure.
 That said, married women without children do not fare quite as well as men.
 Indeed, it seems that the greatest driver of this inconvenient truth is that for women, family life itself—both with and without children—accounts for a large part of the hemorrhage that we observe of talented women leaking out of the system.
 In particular, it is reported that research-intensive universities are the least family-friendly when compared with other possible career choices, including tenure-track careers at teaching-intensive institutions.

-- Goulden MK, Frasch K, and Mason MA (2009).
-Staying Competitive.
+- Goulden, M., K. Frasch, and M.A.
+Mason, Staying Competitive.
 Patching America’s Leaky Pipeline in the Sciences.
-Washington, DC: Center for American Progress.
+2009.